IoTArchitectureGroup/aws-iot-wisplet/README.md

 Fill in the Broker Address and Peer CN fields to match your AWS instance.
 Set Keep-Alive to 20 minutes.

-Set the override value to 0 to connect to YOUR AWS instance.
+Set the 'Override' value to 1 (yes) to connect to YOUR AWS instance.

+The 'Override' field provides an easy way to switch between using the IoT Architecture Group's AWS instance and your own AWS instance, should you later need to temporarily switch back to the IoT Architecture Group's instance.

-'Override' means 'override the custom cert and AWS instance configuration' and revert back (temporarily) to the IoT Architecture Group AWS instance.
-So set override to 0 to point to your own instance.
+'Override' means 'override the Wisplet's DEFAULT AWS instance configuration' (which points to the IoT Architecture Group AWS instance).
+So, set Override to 1 to point to your own instance (once you have uploaded the certs and key and provided the other necessary configuration info).

-Should you need to point the Wisplet back to the IoT Architecture Group's instance (for example, to try one of the IoT Architecture Group's other examples, or to push new IoT rulesets to the Wisplet) you can temporarily do so by setting Override to 1 in this configuration page.
+Should you need to point the Wisplet back to the IoT Architecture Group's instance (for example, to try one of the IoT Architecture Group's other examples, or to push new IoT rulesets to the Wisplet) you can temporarily do so by setting Override to 0 in this configuration page.
 Doing so will NOT delete the config files and settings that you set for your own AWS instance, so you can switch back and forth between instances relatively easily, without needing to perform the cumbersome cert/key file uploads each time.

 ## Code overview
 The heart of the app is essentially three classes: